Hutong At The Shard

 We are greeted by a hostess who seems offended that I didn’t answer my phone, to confirm our reservation for the second time, on the way up in the lift.
 She shows us to our table with a smile regardless and then skips away, never to be seen again.
 We wait for our menus and admire the vistas of the city – we can see everything from St. Paul’s and the London Eye to Tower Bridge and Canary Wharf.
 Yet intriguingly, the interiors do manage to distract from the view occasionally.
 Boudoir reds mingle with deep ebonies and blocks of wood form intricate wall panels and ornate nooks and crannies that wrap around big group dining tables that are adorned with Sichuan-red lanterns.
 It’s easily one of London’s sexiest interiors.
 Even the mens bathrooms are darkly lit and have urinals with a window looking down on to the trains in London Bridge station and beyond.

 Next up we take a couple of starters and a dim sum platter.
-The platter is vibrant and delicious and each piece is full of flavour and easy on the eye.
+The platter is vibrant and surprisingly tasty, each piece is full of flavour and easy on the eye.
 The standout pieces are the succulent XO sauce crystal prawn dumplings and the striking yellow tobiko-topped green parcels of cod and seaweed.
 The tofu and crab is tasty but forgettable, but useful as a bit of a palette cleaner, while the sliced pork belly and cucumber comes with a slick and gorgeous chilli and garlic sauce that has hints of the dried Facing heaven chillies that are intrinsic to Sichuan cuisine.